 Whole Wheat Bread

-Unique and Specialty Types of Bread
+Unique Types and Specialty Breads

-A popular Indian flatbread, Chapati bread is usually grilled until it gets a freckled appearance.
-You can eat it with vegetables or lentils, or even make a sandwich with it.
-It is usually made with whole-wheat flour and cooked with no oil, and you can even add a little butter to it if you want it to have a little more flavor.
+A popular Indian flatbread, chapati bread is usually grilled until it gains a freckled appearance.
+You can eat this type of bread with vegetables or lentils, or even make a sandwich with it.
+Chapati bread is usually made with whole-wheat flour and cooked with no oil.
+Snackers can even add a little butter to chapati bread to make it a touch more flavorful.

 Matzo (Matzoh) Bread